joekimani/Portfolio/README.md

 ## Welcome!

-This page is dedicated to all things Visual and Analytical for students considering a Data Analytics program.
-While taking Data Analytics courses, I came a cross some cool features and skills.
+This page is dedicated to all things Visual and Analytical for students considering a Data Analytics program, from a graduating student to a newbie.
+While taking Data Analytics courses, I came a cross some cool features and skills along the way.
 Hopefully this makes you less nervous about coding and more exciting about creating cool innovative solutions.

 Below are 5 areas you'll come across